 This document introduces the German course at Oxford and contains important information about your studies and how you can best prepare before your first term begins.
-When you begin your studies you will also have access to the Faculty Handbook which provides further information.
+All post-Alevel Germanists study the same course in the first year.
+When you begin your studies, you will also have access to the Faculty Handbook which provides further information.